HI-SNR-Lab/HI-SNR.github.io/index.md

 {% capture text %}

-We develop imaging and data assimilation algorithms not only for radar, but also for cameras.
-We develop equitable imaging algorithms that ensure beautiful, crisp images for all users.
-We also research 3D reconstruction methods, and compressive sensing.
+We are developing signal processing algorithms, data fusion methods, compressed sensing, and adaptive algorithms to form beautiful photos and renderings that represent our lives.
+Our algorithms have been used in equitable imaging algorithms that ensure beautiful, crisp images for all users.
+We are developing compressive sensing methods for reduced cost 3D imaging for medical applications.

 {%